benesing/nova-shadygrove/README.md

+**Shady Grove** is a fairly dark and generally muted theme.

-**ShadyGrove** provides muted, dark theme.
-Not everything needs a highlight, and this theme doesn't highlight everything.
+Not everything needs a highlight, and this theme doesn’t highlight everything.